Insights

 Reshape The Value Proposition

 Knowing specifically which products to invest in price and which to garner incremental margin is the art to optimizing your category portfolio.
-Here are a few high-value pricing strategies to consider
+Here are a few high-value pricing strategies to consider.

 1. Set Rational Price Points

-This is not the time to let pricebook margin rules set pricing without oversight.
-Be sure category managers review all cost increases to ensure new retails are rational and respect critical pricing barriers
+This is not the time to let Pricebook margin rules set pricing without oversight.
+Be sure category managers review all cost increases to ensure new retails are rational and respect critical pricing barriers.

 2. Self-Fund “2-For” Promotions